Updated March 2024 to reflect extension of Hokuriku Shinkansen

 Activating your Japan Rail Pass requires showing the passport, filling out certain personal details and receiving explanation about its rules.
 It's only done at designated stations so you need to know the location.
 During the peak travel season in April, this process was known to have taken as long as 2 hours of waiting in line.

-You can also go to a staffed counter at the major stations, though they tend to have a longer queue.
+You can also approach a staffed counter at any station that has them, though they tend to have a long queues.

 Price comparison : Rail Pass vs. Buying tickets as you go